Documentation forSolarWinds Observability

 MAC Addresses and other properties used to calculate the Agent ID change with each run of the Docker container.
 This behavior would cause assigning a new Agent ID every time the Docker container starts.

-There are two options to handle this:
+There are the following options to handle this:

-• Provide the UAMS_CLIENT_ID_OVERRIDE environment variable to the Agent.
+• Use a UUID generator, such as https://www.uuidgenerator.net/, to generate the UAMS_CLIENT_ID_OVERRIDE.
+Provide this environment variable to the Agent.
 This ID is the same between runs and it is in the GUID/UUID format, such as 3ce8658f-343f-4d60-a382-cba1a1bc0e63.

 • Ensure that a unique and repeatable Agent ID is assigned to each Agent container by providing the UAMS_CLIENT_ID_OVERRIDE_SOURCE_NAME environment variable.
 This variable can contain arbitrary text used to generate the same UUID every time.
 For example: